Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Transport accessibility is rated as good, with residents typically located 267 meters from the nearest stop.
-Service frequency averages 304 trips per day across all routes, equating to approximately 38 weekly trips per stop.
+Service frequency averages 304 trips per day across all routes, equating to approximately 38 weekly trips per individual stop.

 Frequently Asked Questions - Transport